Asylum and Immigration Tribunal

 Appeals are heard in a number of centres around the United Kingdom.

 If you make an appeal, you will usually attend the hearing with your legal representative.
-The UK Border Agency will also have a legal representative at the hearing.
+The Home Office will also have a legal representative at the hearing.

-The immigration judge, or panel, will decide whether your appeal against our decision is successful or not (this is known as the decision being 'allowed or dismissed').
+The immigration judge, or panel, will decide whether your appeal against the Home Office decision is successful or not (this is known as the decision being 'allowed or dismissed').
 The tribunal's decision will be given to you in writing.
 It is called a determination.
 In certain circumstances you may be able to apply to have the tribunal's decision reconsidered.
-The UK Border Agency may also be able to ask to have it reconsidered.
+The Home Office may also be able to ask to have it reconsidered.
 There are different ways of making an application for reconsideration, depending on whether your appeal was heard by a single judge or a panel.

 Types of appeals